YESWANTH55555/FULL_ADDER_SUBTRACTOR/README.md

 ### Name : YESWANTH PEDDEPI
 ### REG NO : 24010970
-### EXP NO 4 : FULL_ADDER_SUBTRACTOR
+### EXP NO 4 : IMPLEMENTATION OF FULL ADDER AND FULL SUBSTRACTOR CIRCUIT

-Implementation-of-Full-Adder-and-Full-subtractor-circuit

 ### AIM: